Vertical Limit: Production

+In the Summer of 1996, Phoenix Pictures pictures purchased Vertical Limit for $1 million, an action drama about a group of mountain climbers who must scale K2 on a rescue mission to save other climbers, from Robert King for development.
+In May 1997, it was reported Stuart Baird had signed on to direct Vertical Limit as a potential project once he was done directing U.S. Marshals.
+In March 1998, Roger Spottiswoode was signed to direct the film with TriStar Pictures committed to financing and distributing.
+In February 1999, Martin Campbell was in final negotiations to direct.

 Vertical Limit was filmed on location in Pakistan (location of K2), Queenstown, New Zealand and the United States.

-Bell 212 helicopters contracted from Hevilift Australia were painted in a khaki green colour to represent the Pakistani Air Force.
+Bell 212 helicopters contracted from Hevilift Australia were painted in a khaki green colour to represent the Pakistani Army.

 Reception

 Box office

 Vertical Limit grossed $69.2 million domestically and $215.7 million worldwide, becoming the 17th-highest-grossing film of 2000.
 Against a budget of $75 million, the film was a success.

 In the United States, the film opened at No. 1 during its opening day, December 8, earning an estimated $5.1 million, overtaking How the Grinch Stole Christmas, which had stayed since November 17.
 On its opening weekend, the film finished second at the box office, with $15.5 million.